anasmasti/ecommerce/README.md

 ### User Story 3: Product Details

-- Users can click on a product to view detailed information, including an extended description and additional product images.
+- Users can click on a product to view detailed information.

 ## Installation